Sorbs: Religion

 Most current speakers of Upper-Sorbian are part of the Catholic denomination.
 Originally, the majority of Sorbs were Lutheran Protestants, and this was still the case going into the 20th Century (with a Protestant population of 86.9% recorded in 1900).
-Only the Sorbs of the Kamenz area - predominantly settled on the expansive former site of the Saint Marienstern Monastery in Panschwitz-Kuckau - veered from the norm, with a Catholic population of 88.4%.
+Only the Sorbs of the Kamenz area – predominantly settled on the expansive former site of the Saint Marienstern Monastery in Panschwitz-Kuckau – veered from the norm, with a Catholic population of 88.4%.
 Otherwise, the proportion of Catholics remained under 1% throughout the region of Lower Lusatia.
-Due to the rapid decline in language and cultural identity amongst the Protestant Sorbs - particularly during the years of the GDR - the denominational make-up of the Sorbian-speaking population of the region has now been reversed.
+Due to the rapid decline in language and cultural identity amongst the Protestant Sorbs – particularly during the years of the GDR – the denominational make-up of the Sorbian-speaking population of the region has now been reversed.

+The differing development of language use among Catholic and Protestant Sorbs is partly due to the differing structures of the churches.
+While the Protestant Church is a state church (and the rulers of Sorbian territories were always German-speaking), the Catholic Church, with its ultramontane orientation toward the Vatican, has always been transnational.The Protestant Church’s closer ties to the state had a particularly negative effect on the Sorbian language area, especially in Lower Lusatia, where a policy of Germanization had been pursued since the 17th century.

+On the other hand, the Catholic Church generally held the view that one’s native language is a gift from God, and that abandoning it would be sinful.
+This explains the increasingly emphasized close connection between Catholicism and Sorbian identity since the late 19th century—an association that still exists today.

+Today, Catholic communities form the core of the remaining Sorbian majority areas, whereas in the Protestant regions in the east and north, the language has mostly disappeared.
+In western Upper Lusatia, it was especially the centuries-long bond between the Sorbs and the Catholic Church that played a decisive role in preserving the Sorbian mother tongue.
+In contrast, in Lower Lusatia, the Protestant Church, both before and after 1945—and despite the general promotion of the Sorbs in the GDR—showed no interest in maintaining the Sorbian language in religious life.
+Only since 1987, at the initiative of a few Lower Sorbs, have regular Wendish-language church services resumed.

+Since the second half of the 20th century, there has also been a significant proportion of non-religious Sorbs.